hyperdxio/hyperdx/README.md

 **DB Migration**

-Before running the migration, you'll need to install the migration tool:
+Before running the migration, you'll need to install the migration tools:

 1. Install local dependencies with `make`.
 2. Install